Space4444/Space4444/README.md

 # Hello, I'm Alex

-I developed web and mobile games, trading tools and electronic devices.
+I developed web and mobile games, websites, trading tools and electronic devices.

 Currently I'm learning blockchain and working on a trading software with Python, Cuda and C++.